t3r6/pkdocs/docs/guides/multiplayer/pk-mp-server-linux.md

         Under the hood, `pkserver` automatically uses `+dedicatedserver +map +port` parameters.
 You won't be able to override those.
         Moreover, this binary does not accept the "-" options, like `-config` or `-lscripts`.
 This is an oversight by the developers.

-12. You can connect to your server either via the local IP (if there is a NAT configuration) or the public IP.
-The port can be omitted if it is default 3544:
+    !!!
+Note
+        You can debug which interface the game runs on in a new terminal with the `netstat` command:
         ```
+        $ netstat -ano | grep 3455
+        udp        0      0 192.168.0.106:3455      0.0.0.0:*                           off (0.00/0/0)
+        ```

+12. Connect to your server either via the local IP (if there is a NAT configuration) or the public IP.
+The port can be omitted if it is default 3455:

+    ```
-    /connect 192.168.0.106:3544
+    /connect 192.168.0.106:3455
     ```

 13. To stop the server enter the command `/exit`: